SteveBarnett/Remixing/_thinking/zen/zen-koans.md

 title: Zen Koans
 zen2024: true
 added: 2024-04-25
-updated: 2024-04-25
+updated: 2024-08-14
 ---

-## Introduction

-Koans aren't riddles to be solved.
+- Koans aren't riddles to be solved.
+They're pointers on the path (noting that path is goal is path).

-Sit with the question.
+- Sit with the question.
 Let the "answer" come forth and reveal itself.
+- Part of the practice is to accept their unanswerability.

-### On Koans
+## On Koans

 > **Koans are a good way to cool the assertiveness, to undermine and dismantle the whole intellectual matrix, while harnessing the energy of inquisitiveness and activating intuition.**